yagoTobi/Learning-Transformers---LLM/README.md

     Each head will have access to the full sentence but for different interpretations or aspects

 # Training the transformer model on Corpus Dictionary Data

+We have our dataset which is the opus books dataset from HF: https://huggingface.co/datasets/Helsinki-NLP/opus_books

+And we need to apply the tokeniser.